Providing confidence in components at all temperatures

 Thermal conductivity, heat flow and thermal diffusivity

-We are one of the world leading National Measurement Institutes in thermal conductivity measurements, and have developed a range of National Standard facilities for direct thermal conductivity measurements covering temperatures from -170°C to 800°C and thermal conductivities from 0.01 W/(m*K) to 240 W/(m*K).
-All tests use European Certified Reference Materials and each transfer standard is are traceable to the UK national standards and have UKAS accreditation.
-We have also developed a range of thermal conductivity reference materials and transfer standards conforming to the ISO Guide 34, to provide traceability for industry worldwide.
-Direct measurement of thermal conductivity uses steady state methods and is limited to 500 °C for high conductivity materials and to 800°C for insulation, but we can derive the thermal conductivity at higher temperatures (to over 1500 °C) using values of thermal diffusivity, specific heat capacity and density.
-This provides a relatively fast and cost effective way of obtaining data over a wider temperature range.
-We can also provide themal conductivity reference materials and transfer standards.
+We are one of the world-leading National Measurement Institutes in thermal conductivity measurements, and have developed a range of UK national standard facilities for direct thermal conductivity measurements covering temperatures from -170 °C to 800 °C and thermal conductivities from 0.01 W/(m*K) to 240 W/(m*K).
+We have also developed a range of thermal conductivity reference materials and transfer standards conforming to the ISO 17034, to provide traceability for industry worldwide.
+All our thermal conductivity measurement services using direct methods are UKAS accredited.
+Direct measurement of thermal conductivity uses steady state methods and is limited to 500 °C for high conductivity materials and to 800 °C for insulation, but we can derive the thermal conductivity at higher temperatures (to over 1500 °C) using values of thermal diffusivity, specific heat capacity and density.
+This provides a relatively fast and cost-effective way of obtaining data over a wider temperature range.

 Thermal expansion is measured by contact dilatometry and our instruments can cover the range 150 °C to 1450 °C, including measurement of some liquids in a specially designed cell.
 Phase changes, annealing and hysteresis can be assessed.